twalker/files-api/readme.md

       // base directory of files to manage
       baseDir: path.join(__dirname, '/test/fixtures/'),
       // base URL to where the files are publicly available.
-      // Decoupled from the api, can be fully qualified url.
+      // Decoupled from the api, and can be absolute.
       baseUrl: '/uploads/'
     }));